 Streamlined Licensing and Registration Process

-Setting up a business in Oman’s free zones is typically faster and more straightforward compared to other locations.
-The government has streamlined the licensing and registration processes, which reduces bureaucratic delays.
+Establishing a business in Oman’s free zones is usually quicker and smoother than in other areas.
+Government has simplified the licensing and registration processes, leading to less bureaucratization.

 Modern Infrastructure

-Oman’s free zones are equipped with state-of-the-art infrastructure, including:
+Oman’s free zones are equipped with world-class infrastructure which has the following features:

-• Transportation Links: Proximity to major ports and airports enhances logistical capabilities.
+- Transportation Links: Being close to crucial ports and airports improves logistics.

 Access to Local and International Markets